tethysplatform/tethys/docs/software_suite.rst

 For more information on establishing a WebSocket connection see `the JavaScript WebSocket API <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/>`_.
 Alternatively, other existing JavaScript or Python WebSocket clients can we used.

-To create a URL mapping using the WebSocket protocol see the example provided in the `App Base Class API documentation <./tethys_sdk/app_class.html#override-methods>`_.
+To create a URL mapping using the WebSocket protocol see the example provided in the :ref:`App Base Class API documentation <app_base_class_api>`.

 Docker Installation
 ===================